Our people

 Yvonne graduated from the University of Durham with a degree in Combined Arts (Classics and English) and holds a PGCE in secondary education.
 She is passionate about sport and has been a referee, captain and coach for her local rugby club, where she is now Honorary Secretary.
 In addition, Yvonne regularly volunteers at running and cycling events.

-Before joining the Lab, Marloes was Programme Manager and Researcher at the think tank Meteos, and co-founder and director of the campaign Move Your Money UK.
+Before joining the Lab, she was Programme Manager and Researcher at the think tank Meteos, and co-founder and director of the campaign Move Your Money UK.
 She also worked at Oxfam on global campaigns and policy.
 As Vice-Chair of the Tenants and Residents Association of a large estate in East London, she helped to establish a community garden, cooking scheme, and regular street parties.
-An economist by training, Marloes graduated from Nuffield College, University of Oxford, with a Masters of Philosophy in 2011 and received a first class bachelors in Philosophy and Economics from the University of Bristol in 2008.

-Kay is Movement Building and Campaigns lead with Sam.
+Kay is Head of Movement Building and Campaigns with Sam.
 Prior to joining the Lab, Kay was leading the work of TCC (Trefnu Cymunedol Cymru / Together Creating Communities) in North Wales, the UK’s oldest community organising charity.
 Kay was at TCC for ten years, and after returning from maternity leave, started a job-share of co-leadership with Sam.
 At TCC Kay supported a range of diverse communities in running successful campaigns, ranging from the local to the national.

 Kay graduated from the University of Warwick with a BA (Hons) in Theatre and Performance Studies, also studying Politics and British Sign Language.
 After graduating, Kay worked with Oxfam and then the British Red Cross.
 More recently, Kay completed ILM (leadership and management) level 5.
 For six years Kay was a non-executive director at Friends of the Earth, and is now the Chair of RECLAIM, a charity based in Manchester which powers working-class young people.
 Kay also works as a freelance consultant, and is currently working with funder The Fore.